splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/use-cases-schedules/use-case-week-by-week.rst

       <h2 id="ii-create-schedule">Skyler creates a schedule for the payment service</h2>
    </embed>

 Skyler creates a new schedule for the payment service and names it accordingly: **Payment service**.
 Skyler adds a **Payment** teams tag to make the schedule easier to find.
 The teams tag also sorts the list of responders so they're easier to find and select when Skyler adds them to a shift later.
+The following image shows the new schedule Skyler creates with the teams tag.

 .. image:: /_images/incident-intelligence/use-cases/Week-by-week-create-payment-schedule.png
       :width: 50%